-A diagnosis of lactose intolerance is suspected based on a person’s symptoms, eating habits, and their response to reducing the amount of dairy foods and drinks in their diet.
+A diagnosis of lactose intolerance may be made based on a person’s symptoms, eating habits, and their response to reducing the amount of dairy foods and drinks in their diet.
 Laboratory tests may be used to assist diagnosis:

 - Breath hydrogen test: a quantity of lactose is consumed and then the amount of hydrogen in the breath is measured at regular intervals.
-If the body doesn't digest the lactose, it will ferment in the colon and release hydrogen, which is absorbed by the intestines and eventually exhaled.
 Higher than normal amounts of exhaled hydrogen indicate that the lactose is not being fully digested.

 - Lactose tolerance test: A blood test is done two hours after the lactose is consumed to measure the level of glucose in the bloodstream.
 The absence of a rise in the blood-glucose level indicates that the body isn't properly digesting and absorbing lactose.

 - Stool acidity test: This test is used in infants and children unable to undergo the hydrogen breath test or lactose intolerance test.
-Fermentation of undigested lactose creates lactic acid and other acids that can be detected in a stool sample.
+Undigested lactose results in acids that can be detected in a stool sample.